About Jarvis Johnson

 Here’s to the next 18 years!
 Watch this space for an 18th Birthday Promotion….

-Concept Development Technologist needed for short shelf life chilled food manufacturer at their site in Kent.
-Experience in similar role essential.
+Food Safety Manager for short shelf life chilled food manufacturer in Kent.
+Experience managing a Food Laboratory essential.

-Senior Process Development Technologist needed for chilled food manufacturer in Kent.
-Experience managing a team in similar role essential.
+Supplier Assurance and Raw Materials Technologist for short shelf life chilled food manufacturer in Kent.
+Experience working in similar role essential

 Product Manager for Ambient Food Manufacturer based in Northamptonshire, experience in similar role essential.

 Customer Focused NPD Manager needed for large independent food manufacturer in North Wales, previous Product Development experience essential

 South Yorkshire company seeks Lead Auditor to be responsible for internal and external audits.
 BRC auditing with Food industry essential.

 Intake Manager needed for Food Manufacturer in Kent.
 Need supervisory or management experience within a Food Supply or Food Manufacturing business.